Collect your Zoloft refill prescription online in 5 minutes

 - Changes in weight or sex drive

 Most side effects ease in a few weeks.
-But if you experience severe allergic reactions, heart palpitations, or thoughts of harming yourself, reach out to your online doctor immediately.
+But if you experience severe allergic reactions, heart palpitations, or thoughts of harming yourself, reach out to your doctor immediately.

 Contraindications and precautions for Zoloft